-- Six (6) exams, worth 100 points each, will be given.
-The exams will usually cover one chapter of material.
+- Three (3) exams, worth 100 points each, will be given.
+The exams will usually cover two chapters of material.
 Note: Chapter 7 will be included in the Final Exam. - There are NO MAKEUPS for missed exams.
 NO EXCEPTIONS!! - If you absolutely must be absent on the day an exam is scheduled, you may discuss with me the possibility of taking the exam early.

-FINAL EXAM:

-A two hour comprehensive final exam worth 100 points will be given during finals week.
+FINAL EXAM: A two hour comprehensive final exam worth 100 points will be given during finals week.
 This final exam is cumulative (Chapters 1-7), mandatory and will count as a regular exam.
 The final may be used to replace a low exam score or a missed exam.
-The final may not be used to replace the homework grade or quiz grade.
+The final may not be used to replace the homework grade, quiz grade or attendance grade.